 trouble-and-strusband: the equal opportunity version of trouble-and-strife?

 trouble-and-strife: rhyming slang for ‘wife’.
 Rhyming slang arrived in Australia with the cockney convicts.
-No longer in common usage, especially in millenial generations, it’s still fun to use.
+No longer in common usage, especially by millenial generations, it’s still fun to use.